 Our country was built up on the backs of strong workers, and Labor Day is a day to celebrate and honor those achievements made by the American worker.
-This holiday marks the last big hoorah for the summer, and is often carried out with a cookout in the backyard.
-But we are hardworking Americans, so there’s probably some projects getting completed this weekend, too.
-After all, we do have a three day weekend!
+This holiday marks the last big hoorah for the summer and is often carried out with a cookout in the backyard.
+But we are hardworking Americans, so there are probably some projects getting completed this weekend, too.
+After all, we do have a three-day weekend!

 In honor of our long holiday weekend, we’d like to suggest some ideas for quick and easy DIY home improvement projects that can be completed in one day or less.
 We’ll include the links to more thorough instructions, too!

 Update those finishing touches – Sometimes it’s the smallest things that make the biggest difference, and that is true for kitchen cabinet knobs and pulls.
 If you want to freshen up your kitchen, consider updating or upgrading your hardware!
 There are so many different finishes and designs available, that you’ll probably spend a few hours just picking out the perfect choice.
 Another super easy and fast update is your light switch plates and outlet covers.
 Most people have standard white or off-white plates and covers, but just like knobs and pulls, there are many options available today.
 Updating those to a finish to match the rest of your home’s hardware can really tie a design together.
 They are not that expensive, and this DIY project takes mere minutes!

 De-stress with pressure – If you haven’t used a pressure washer, yet, you are really missing out.
 This piece of home-maintenance machinery brings with it great satisfaction in the form of clean siding, gutters, fences, and sidewalks.
 We suggest putting in some earbuds and giving the outside of your home a facelift.
 Now, if cleaning the inside of the house was as easy!